 The use of traps and insecticides as control methods is the very last step, if necessary.
 Cleaning and inspection are the most important steps.

-Use Insecticide Aerosols: Use aersols with crack and crevice tips in secluded areas and the critical areas found after inspection.
+Use Insecticide Aerosols: Use aerosols with crack and crevice tips in secluded areas and the critical areas found after inspection.
 For larger areas, use insecticide concentrations, such as D-Fense SC.
-Top recommended aerosols are Alpine PT or Phantom Aerosols.
+Top recommended aerosols are Bedlam Plus or Temprid Ready Spray.